jvssvarma/smartzip_problem/README.md

 - Why should we hire you vs. another developer?
   Because, I am a good fit for this position.
 I'm not perfect but I have what it takes to perform the tasks and get the job done.
 Nothing excites me more than working in an team and work that keeps my mind busy.

+### Thank You Note:

+Thank You Julien DeFrance for this opportunity.